 The details: Bar Late Night Happy Hour, Friday and Saturday from 10 p.m. to midnight.

 Sip and See in Winter Park

 If you’d rather sip on a glass of Sangui de Guida than 5 Points IPA, the Wine Room may suit your tastes.
 The wine bar has more than 156 hand-selected wines that dispense from an Enomatic machine in one to five ounce pours.
 And because nothing goes better with wine than fromage, Wine Room also offers artisan cheeses and charcuterie you can handpick from its Fromage Cave.
-It’s one of the few places in greater Orlando where college students, recent grads and 40 and 50-somethings can mingle without feeling like they got an invite to the wrong party.
+It’s one of the few late night places in greater Orlando where college students, recent grads and 40 and 50-somethings can mingle after hours without feeling like they got an invite to the wrong party.

 The details: Open Monday-Wednesday, 3 p.m. to midnight.
 Thursday, 12 p.m. to midnight.
 Friday and Saturday from 11 a.m. to 1:30 a.m. and on Sunday from 1 p.m. to 11 p.m.

 Delight in Downtown Deliciousness

 Open until 3 a.m., Gringos Locos is the place you go after you’ve had one too many tequila shots and need some delicious, high calorie food to soak it all up.
 Everything on the menu at this local favorite is just as crave-worthy as its name.
 The “mouth hugger”— a burrito filled with ground beef, chicken, queso, rice, cheese, pico de gallo, lettuce and sour cream— is the most popular item on the menu for good reason.
 And for a place within walking distance of Orlando’s downtown bar scene, Gringos’ food is affordable, but still pretty authentic.

 The details: Open every day from 11 a.m. to 3 a.m.